niemandssh/stash-reforged/README.md

 - [x] 10-stars rating by half star
 - [x] RIP ribbon for death performers
 - [x] Reorder fields of scene edit (for more comfortable filling)
-- [x] Add "merge from/into other scene..." in scene page (it's exists in the scenes list page now, but now it's easier to use in scene page)
+- [x] "Merge from/into other scene..." was added in scene page (it's exists in the scenes list page now, but now it's easier to use in scene page)
+- [x] Notes block with saving text to file (.stash/notes.txt) - for saving links to scrape videos in future, for example

 ### TODO
 - [ ] Gallery for Performer page - sometimes I want to add 2-3 the best photos for performer
-- [ ] Add notes block with saving text to database - for saving links to scrape videos in future, for example
 - [ ] Fix visual bug if I change some data in scene and set rating (selects hides badges, but after save data all is ok)
 - [ ] For global recount suggested scenes task add info about status of handled videos